lytics/dfa/README.md

  * `func() dfa.Letter`

-Functions associated with a transition ending in a terminal state must give a function that returns no values.
+Functions associated with a transition ending in a terminal state must give a function that returns no letter.
 Functions that transition to non-terminal states must return a letter.